Plan Your Rules

 Note: Umbrella automatically takes daylight savings into consideration when determining time.

-- Time Zone—The time zone against which Time is determined.
-This means that it is not the local time of the identity that is used to determine when an Action occurs, but rather the time of the selected time zone.
+- Time Zone—The time zone against which the setting Time is determined.
+This means that Umbrella does not use the local time of the identity to determine when an Action is active (enabled) Umbrella uses the time of the selected time zone.

 - Time—The time—calculated from the selected Time Zone—within which the selected action occurs.
 When configuring Time, note that the time 23:59 runs to the end of the minute.